Karla Wilson

 Karla Wilson (November 16, 1934 – December 31, 2022) was an American politician who served as a member of the Washington House of Representatives from 1985 to 1991.

+Career

 A lifelong resident of Lake Stevens, Washington, she represented Washington legislative district 39A as a Democrat.
 She studied at Vassar College in New York and earned a Bachelor of Arts in English/Education and a Master of Arts in special education, both from the University of Washington.
 Wilson later taught at Lake Stevens High School and was a Running Start administrator at Everett Community College.

+Personal life

 Wilson had three daughters and raised several foster children with her husband Bill Wilson.
 She died at the age of 88 at a nursing home in East Wenatchee, Washington, on December 31, 2022.